SAP-samples/smart-co2nverter-ai/documentation/05-AI-features/AI-application-features-overview.md

 ## Conclusion

-With a well prepared set of data, we can fill a prompt and ask for a spoken text to describe the current situation of the users CO2 consumptions from different perspectives.
+With a well prepared set of data, we can fill a prompt and ask for a text to describe the current situation of the users CO2 consumption from different perspectives.

-Important remains, that no matter what level the AI is, any processing of data which can easily be done before filling into the prompt should IMHO be done in the application.
-The Generative AI is string on language processing and can be focussing on this.
+Important remains, that no matter what level the AI is, any processing of data which can easily be done before filling into the prompt should be done in the application.
+The Generative AI is for now string on language processing and should not be focussing on this.

 # Recommendations